rcassani/PPG-pulse-bw/README.md

-# Characterizing the bandwiths of PPG signal and its pulse peak
+# Characterizing the bandwidths of: the PPG signal and the PPG pulse peak

 This script implements the methods presented in the article:
-**"Optimal filter characterization for photoplethysmography-based pulse rate and pulse power spectrum estimation"** by Raymundo Cassani, Abhishek Tiwari, and Tiago H. Falk
+**"Optimal filter characterization for photoplethysmography-based pulse rate and pulse power spectrum estimation"** by Raymundo Cassani, Abhishek Tiwari, and Tiago H. Falk; Accepted in 2020 42st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Montreal, Canada.

 In recent years, PPG-based heart rate measurement has gained significant attention due to its popularity in wearable devices.
-Studies comparing the dynamics of ECG- and PPG-based heart rate measures have found small differences between these two modalities; differences related to the physiological processes behind each technique.
+Studies comparing the dynamics of ECG- and PPG-based heart rate measures have found small differences between these two modalities; these differences are related to the physiological processes behind each technique.
 We analyzed the spectral coherence and the SNR between isolated PPG pulses and the raw PPG signal to:

 1. Determine the optimal filter to enhance pulse detection from raw PPG for improved heart rate estimation, and
 2. Characterize the spectral content of the PPG pulse.